kosli-dev/cli/docs.kosli.com/content/integrations/actions.md

 2) Using Slack Incoming Webhooks

 - Create a [Slack incoming webhook](https://api.slack.com/messaging/webhooks#create_a_webhook).
-- Utilize this webhook to [create a notification settings in the Kosli UI](/integrations/actions/#manage-actions-in-the-ui).
+- Use this webhook to [create a notification settings in the Kosli UI](/integrations/actions/#manage-actions-in-the-ui).

 Both approaches allow you to configure Kosli notifications in Slack, offering flexibility based on your preferences.